GNN4ITkTeam/CommonFramework/docs/index.md

 3. **GNN** - a graph neural network that scores the edges of the graphs produced by the Module Map
 4. **Connected Components** - a simple algorithm that applies a threshold to the scores of the edges, and produces a set of track candidates from the resulting graph

-### Fourth Example: Reproducing the Results of the GNN4ITk V1 CTD Proceedings (ATL-ITK-PROC-2022-006)

 Work in progress!

 ## CITATION